Caldoric/lin-unity-packages/README.md

 ## Stop Action Kit: No preview yet
 Perform collision-based animations.
 Animation on particle death.
 ## Suspend Animator: No preview yet
-Blueprint animator and animations for creating persistent animated states.
-Comes with emote example.
+Blueprint animator for starting a persistent animated state.
 ## World Fixed IK: [https://youtu.be/1oL1ZNoKBxo](https://youtu.be/1oL1ZNoKBxo)
 This is a world fixed object, held in place by a limb ik script connected to nothing.
-More stable than physics. *Can be combined with physics.* (This requires Final IK 1.6 or 1.7)
+More stable than physics. *Can be combined with physics.* (This requires Final IK 1.71)
 ## World Fixed Joint: [https://youtu.be/k8CZ-pUoYv8](https://youtu.be/k8CZ-pUoYv8)
 World fixed joint prefabs with integrated reset and 2017.4 bugfix.
 Emote and gesture prefabs.